cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 It is also possible to put more than two messages in a single transaction, as long as your raw transaction has fewer bytes than the limit.

-When you create your own message types in CosmJs, they have to follow this format and be declared in the same fashion.
+When you create your own message types in CosmJS, they have to follow this format and be declared in the same fashion.

 ## What is this long string?